anandu06dev/ng4StarterKit/README.md

 `<router-outlet *ngIf="id==='22'" name='employee'></router-outlet>`

-The pathless strategy is not well documented, especially when it comes to deep-linking it leads to unexpected behaviour.
+The pathless strategy is not well documented, especially when it comes to deep-linking it leads to unexpected behavior.
 Secondary (Auxiliary) routes should be addressed in any use case that requires a few components to be initiated in parallel at random places.
 The router module is therefore well suited for mobile related navigation patterns.